bitfocus/companion-module-zoom-osc-iso/companion/HELP.md

 There is a default group called “Hosts” created and managed by the module itself.
 Its members are the host and co-host(s) of the meeting.
 This membership is automatically managed, so you cannot add or remove members (unless you change who the host and co-host(s) are) or change the group properties.

-# Variables and Feedback
+## Variables and Feedback

 This module supports many variables and feedback properties.
 These are helpful for automatically changing key properties like the name and color of a button.
 Variables can also be used for basic automation systems in the Triggers workflow within Companion.
 Most preset buttons already contain the necessary feedback and variable mapping for dynamic buttons, but advanced users may wish to read deeper into the module to build customized buttons and workflows.

-# Support and Thanks
+## Support and Thanks

 The ZoomOSC/ISO Companion Module is not an official Zoom product.
 It is a community-driven project that utilizes the Open Sound Control public APIs of ZoomOSC and ZoomISO.
 While Zoom (and formerly Liminal) have designed its behavior, they hold no liability for this module or its upkeep.
 Ultimately it is managed by and the responsibility of the open-source Companion community, BitFocus, and its users.

 For support on this module, please utilize the GitHub and Slack for BitFocus Companion.
 If you have questions on ZoomOSC or ZoomISO, you can email [info@liminalet.com](mailto:info@liminalet.com) for Zoom’s official support of those products.

 This module is the result of several years of effort from multiple individuals and teams.
-This version of the module was created by Jeffrey Davidsz and designed by Andy Carluccio and Jonathan Kokotajlo from Zoom, the former co-founders of Liminal.
+The initial version of the v3 version of the module was created by Jeffrey Davidsz and designed by Andy Carluccio and Jonathan Kokotajlo from Zoom, the former co-founders of Liminal.
 The team is grateful for the work of several contributors to previous iterations of the module including Ash Green, Richard Williamson, Benjamin Antupit, and Johnny Estilles.
 The team would also like to thank the power users and beta testers whose contributions to the module have helped shape it over the years, with special recognition to Jeff Widgren, David Paskin, and Justin James.